 For insurance information (including cost) and all forms for enrollment or to waive the WU plan: http://willamette.edu/offices/health/insurance/international/

 All students will be given specific arrival information AFTER they are nominated.
 WU will provide free transportation from the Portland, Oregon airport (PDX is the abbreviation) if students arrive on the days and times we specify in our instructions.
-This information typically goes out in the FIRST email we send to the students after you've nominated them.
+We will inform students about arrival procedures by email as part of the pre-arrival processes.

 In general, fall semester starts in late August.
 Arrival precedes this date by approximately one week, but students should not book tickets until they receive their official email from WU Office of International Education (OIE).